 In the northern Japanese Alps, Kamikochi Valley offers postcard-ready views of mountains and rivers.
-This Nagano area is open from April until mid-November and, despite being a popular travel destination, it hasn't developed beyond a handful of hotels and shops.
+Kamikochi is open from April until mid-November.
 There are multiple hiking routes, including scenic paths running past the Taisho Pond.
 Keep an eye out for wild monkeys and a colorful array of birds.
 If you can deal with crowds, come during autumn to take in the spectacular fall colors.

 In the middle of Hokkaido is the Daisetsuzan National Park .
 It's the largest national park in Japan, and among its many attractions are several mountain peaks to climb.
 The centerpiece is Mt.
 Asahi, the highest peak in Hokkaido.
 It's a favorite hiking spot in summer and transforms into a skiing and snowboarding haven in winter.
 The area is home to natural hot springs and multiple animal species not found elsewhere.
 Its rugged, mountain terrain is breathtaking any time of year.

 Japan's far-flung corners have some of Japan's best hiking options.
-Yakushima , close to Kagoshima Prefecture , and can be accessed by boat or plane, via occasional flights operating out of Tokyo.
+Yakushima , in Kagoshima Prefecture , can be accessed by boat or plane.
 Easy-to-navigate paths wind through the ancient cedar forests covering the island.
 More intrepid hikers can attempt Yakushima's steeper mountains, too.

 Mt.
 Kita, in the southern Japan Alps of Yamanashi prefecture, is the second-highest mountain in Japan.
 It's a popular hiking destination, providing three main routes to the summit, past forests, and a river.
 Near the top, there are huts where you can stay along with a camping area.

-The Shiretoko Peninsula , on the edge of Hokkaido, is the easternmost point of the mainlands.
-This part of the northern island is home to several impressive mountains, including Mt.
+The Shiretoko Peninsula , on the eastern edge of Hokkaido, is home to several impressive mountains, including Mt.
 Rausu.
-Numerous paths can be found in this part of the country, though it is advised you go with a guide as bears live here.
-The park area, where you can see the picturesque Shiretoko Five Lakes, makes for a more relaxed stroll.
+Numerous paths can be found in this part of the country, though it is advised you go with a guide as brown bears live here.
+The park area, where you can see the picturesque Shiretoko Goko Lakes, makes for a more relaxed stroll.
 In the summer, waterfalls are the central attraction, while in colder months the drift ice is the biggest draw.

 Easy day hikes to take from Japan's major cities

 Japan's capital features plenty of easy day hikes that still fall within the borders of the metropolis.
-The most popular is Mt.
-Takao, a pleasant one-hour train ride from Shinjuku station.
+A popular option is Mt.
+Takao, a short train ride from Shinjuku Station.
 Visitors can choose from eight paths up the mountain, each offering a different difficulty level.
-Set aside some time to enjoy the natural hot springs at the foot of the mountain, or gorge yourself on barbecued meats at the beer garden that opens in summer.
+Set aside some time to enjoy the natural hot springs at the foot of the mountain, or gorge yourself on the buffet at the beer garden that opens in summer.

 Getting to Mt.
-Mitake takes a little bit more time—expect to be on a train from Shinjuku for about 75 minutes.
-The scenery in this corner of Tokyo makes it worth it.
+Mitake takes a little bit more time—expect to be on a train from Shinjuku for up to 2.5 hours.
+The scenery in this western corner of Tokyo makes it worth it.
 This large stretch of land features forests, gorges and some small neighborhoods to explore.
 Part of the appeal is a popular shrine that many Japanese hikers visit, but the trails themselves also reveal plenty of natural beauty.
 One of the highlights of walking Mt.
 Mitake is going into the lower areas and seeing the waterfalls and rivers.

 When Tokyoites need a break from the city, many people head straight to Nikko in nearby Tochigi Prefecture.
-Part of the appeal lies in the colorful temples found in this area, along with a handful of hot springs and traditional souvenir shops.
+Part of the appeal lies in the colorful temples found in this area, along with a handful of hot springs and shops selling traditional crafts.
 For those wanting to explore nature, Nikko's Lake Chuzenji offers scenic hiking trails alongside its streams.
-Right next to the lake is Mt.
+Rising on the north bank of the lake is Mt.
 Nantai, providing a slightly tougher challenge for day trip hikers.
 Not far from there is Senjogahara, a spacious, marshy plateau with spectacular views when the autumn colors are at their best.

 Kamakura is south of Tokyo.
 This coastal town provides warmer climes, all sorts of delicious food and a famous Buddha statue attracting people from around the world.
 But Kamakura also offers hiking trails cutting through the region's lush forests.
 The bulk of them are relatively short but beautiful, passing by numerous temples—and temperatures are more accommodating than the ones you'd find up north.
-The best is probably the Daibutsu Hiking Course, connecting various temples via a pleasant wooded area.
+Many visitors explore the Daibutsu Hiking Trail, a short trail that connects various temples via a pleasant wooded area.

 Mt.
 Yoshino , in Nara Prefecture, is a lovely hike at any time of the year.
-It's a relatively straightforward climb to the summit, passing through a traditional-style town and various shrines along the way.
-To experience Mt.
-Yoshino at its best, you need to go in the spring when the cherry blossoms are in full bloom.
-The hike up to the top becomes awash with pink during early April, which makes it one of the most famous spots in Japan to see sakura.
+It's a relatively straightforward climb to the summit, passing through a traditional-style town and various shrines and temples along the way.
+To experience the beauty of Mt.
+Yoshino, you need to go in the spring when the cherry blossoms are in full bloom.
+The hike up to the top becomes awash with pink in mid-April, which makes it one of the most famous spots in Japan to see sakura.
 Crowds will be heavy, but it's worth it to see how stunning the trees look.

 Minoo Park is on the outskirts of Osaka.
 After a 25-minute train ride from Umeda Station, visitors can hike along a valley bordered by waterfalls and trees.
 It's a straightforward path to follow, taking around 45 minutes.
 Like many of these spots, Minoo Park comes alive in fall, when everything becomes blanketed with red, orange and yellow leaves.
 Make sure to buy a “momiji tempura” while you walk—a rare opportunity to try a deep-fried maple leaf.

 Kyoto, meanwhile, has plenty to see within the city limits, but travel just 30 minutes north and you'll reach the charming mountain towns of Kurama and Kibune.
-Both locations are relatively laid-back with opportunities for short hikes through mountains surrounded by villages—a welcome escape from busy metro areas.
+Both Kurama and Kibune are relatively laid back, and offer short hiking trails in the mountains between the two, which will take you away from the busy urban areas.
 Kurama Mountain Temple and Kifune Shrine are both a famous temple and shrine with hiking paths leading to them.
 Swing by Kurama Onsen afterward to relax and freshen up after your uphill hike.

-Fushimi Inari Shrine, in south Kyoto, feels like an escape from the city.
-This famous sightseeing spot is best known for its thousands of orange “torii,” which line the path leading up to the religiously significant Mt.
+Fushimi Inari Taisha Shrine, in south Kyoto, feels like an escape from the city.
+This famous sightseeing spot is best known for its 10,000 orange torii gates, which line the path leading up to the religiously significant Mt.
 Inari.
 Whether passing underneath those gates or opting for an uncovered route, all roads lead to the summit.
 The three-hour walk includes many smaller shrines as well as stands selling a variety of tasty food for those who could use a break.
 When you reach Yotsutsuji intersection about halfway up, stunning views of Kyoto await you.